daniel-amthauer/BMeshUnreal/README.md

 ## Installation
 Copy the BMesh folder to your project's Plugins folder.
 The editor should prompt you to compile the plugin when opening your project.
 If you're using Git as your source control, you can also add the repo (or a fork of it) directly as a submodule to your Plugins folder.

-## Usage
-See [`UBMeshTestComponent`](Source/BMeshTest/Private/BMeshTest.cpp) in the BMeshTests module for examples of how to create meshes with it and how to visualize them in the editor.

 ## Future work
 ~~- Conversion to RuntimeMeshComponent~~